Westchester Academy for International Studies

 The Westchester Academy for International Studies (WAIS) is a public charter school in the Spring Branch Independent School District in Houston, Texas.
 It serves grades 6–12 and is an International Baccalaureate continuum school, authorized for Middle Years, Career-related, and Diploma Programmes.
-As of 2017 Dr. Valerie Hernandez is the director.
+As of 2026 Dr. Bruce Hill is the director.

 History

 Westchester High School (1967–1985)

 Due to the expanding enrollment of Memorial High School the school district built Westchester High School in 1967.
 The school opened with an enrollment of one thousand eight hundred students.
 After seven years the school had increased to nearly four thousand students.
 The campus could not support the numbers, and as such Stratford High School was built in close proximity to Westchester, opening in 1974.

 Due to the oil bust in the early 1980s, the destruction of nearby apartment complexes, and many original home owners keeping their homes after their children had grown, enrollment in all SBISD high schools dropped dramatically.
 By 1985, the resulting decreases in enrollment forced the school board to close Westchester and relocate its former students to Memorial, Spring Woods and Stratford High Schools.
 Most Westchester students ended up attending Stratford High School, which for many years kept a permanent display case dedicated to Westchester memorabilia.